NovaViper/aalis/README.md

 - Support anything  that isn't swapfiles.
 - Configure partitions, you should have already done this prior to getting into chroot!
 - Enable Emacs client systemd user script, since Emacs systemd requires you to run it on a user account, the script obviously cannot enable it in this phase, you will have to enable it after you reboot.
 - Configure DE theme.
-The theme I use, [Dracula](https://draculatheme.com/) is only available on the AUR, which cannot be installed from chroot.
-- Configure other packages and desktop environment settings.
-This is also complicated to setup while in chroot, but mainly unsure what folders need to be changed.
-Might get around to add this feature if it's possible.
+The theme I use, (Dracula)[https://draculatheme.com/] is installed via the yay-packages script, but I haven't figured out away to automatically tell the DE to use the theme (other than using the environment variables).

 ## How to run this script
 - Simply clone the entire repo onto your computer using `git clone https://gitlab.com/NovaViper/archlinux-install-script/`